 - Add a featured post image with descriptive alt text

 - Add appropriate headings (H2, H3…) and formatting (bold, lists…)

 - Write a meta description that includes your focus keyword/keyphrase

-Now, just because you do the steps above doesn’t mean you’re going to rank #1 on Google for the exact keywords/keyphrases you’ve selected but it will start building your clout with Google so that in a few month’s time you should start to see some of these efforts pay off.
+Now, just because you do all of the things listed above doesn’t mean you’re going to rank #1 on Google for the exact keywords/keyphrases you’ve selected, but it will start building your clout with Google so that in a few month’s time you should start to see some of these efforts pay off.

 Related Post: How to Write Your First Blog Post with Confidence